 1. Include as part of your library's policy:

-(a) The Canadian Library Association Statement on Intellectual Freedom and the LAA Statement of Intellectual Freedom;
+(a) The Canadian Federation of Library Associations and the LAA Statement of Intellectual Freedom;

 (b) The Book and Periodical Council Statement on Freedom of Expression and the Freedom to Read;